 - At this point there are a lot of tall trees, continue on foot for less than five minutes until you see the stairs.

-- From here, you’re just 5 minutes away from the incredible views.
+- From here, it’s just 5 minutes away from the viewpoint.

 Tips on Visiting Boca do Inferno